Coherence and decoherence in generalized and noisy Shor's algorithm

 In addition, we have investigated coherence and decoherence dynamics in noisy Shor's algorithm.
-Our analysis has revealed that while the coherence of state $\sigma_3$ relative to the von Neumann measurement depends on the period $r$, the decoherence induced on state $|\psi_1\rangle$ by the quantum channel $\mathcal{E}$ remains independent of $r$.
-For the specific case in which $W_A=\sum_x \mathrm{e}^{\frac{i\pi x}{6Q}}|x\rangle\langle x|$, we have rigorously proven that the lower bound of the success probability is determined by the parameters $Q$, $r$, and $\phi(r)$, where $\phi(r)$ denotes Euler's totient function.
-These findings may offer new insights into the study of resources in quantum algorithms.
+It has been revealed that while the coherence of state $\sigma_3$ relative to the von Neumann measurement depends on the order $r$, the decoherence induced on state $|\psi_1\rangle$ by the quantum channel $\mathcal{E}$ remains independent of $r$.
+For the specific case where $W_A=\sum_x \mathrm{e}^{\frac{i\pi x}{6Q}}|x\rangle\langle x|$, we have rigorously proven that the lower bound of the success probability is determined by the parameters $Q$, $r$, and $\phi(r)$, where $\phi(r)$ denotes Euler's totient function.
+Our results may offer new insights into the study of resources in quantum algorithms.

 In \cite{SY}, the authors investigated the Grover search algorithm with an arbitrary pure initial state or in a pseudo-pure state, and showed that the coherence, quantified by the Wigner-Yanase skew information, satisfies a complementary relation or an approximate one with the success probability.
 Moreover, the relation between decoherence and success probability under single-qubit noise was analyzed.
 In this work, we shift our focus on Shor's algorithm in both pure state and pseudo-pure state case.
 Instead of deriving complementary relations, we have deduced both upper and lower bounds on the success probability by employing metric-adjusted skew information of coherence, a class of more general coherence quantifiers, which can also be interpreted as a measure of quantum uncertainty or asymmetry in the state-channel interplay\cite{LuoS2018}.
 This highlights the generality and applicability of our approach.
 In addition, we obtain a lower bound on the success probability under depolarizing channels in $d$ dimensional systems.